 Before we invite any general contractor into the Greatbuildz network, we always conduct our own 10-point screening process; which is the most rigorous vetting process in the industry.
 We believe every homeowner is entitled to a positive renovation experience and shouldn’t endure the stresses of hiring a contractor that is bad.

-If you’re in the middle of screening a contractor yourself, or even if you’ve just started planning a home renovation project, give GreatBuildz a call.
+If you’re in the middle of screening a contractor yourself, or even if you’ve just started planning a home renovation project in Los Angeles, Orange County, Ventura or San Diego, give GreatBuildz a call.
 Our helpful staff can help make sure you’re in good hands.